aep-dev/aep.dev/aep/general/0121/aep.md

 ### Strong Consistency

-For methods that operate on the [management plane][], the completion of those operations (either successful or with an error, LRO or synchronous) **must** mean that the state of the resource's existence and all user-settable values have reached a steady-state.
+For methods that operate on the [management plane][], the completion of those operations (either successful or with an error, [LRO][long-running-requests] or synchronous) **must** mean that the state of the resource's existence and all user-settable values have reached a steady-state.

-[output only][] values unrelated to the resource [state][] **should** also have reached a steady-state. for values that are related to the resource [state][].
+[output only][] values unrelated to the resource [state][] **should** also have reached a steady-state.

 Examples include: